Interesting examples in $\mathbb{C}^2$ of maps tangent to the identity without domains of attraction: Adding higher degree terms to

-Before stating the theorem, we give a few relevant definitions.
-Near the origin, a holomorphic self-map $f$ of $\C^2$ that fixes the origin, is tangent to the identity, and $f\not\equiv\Id$ can be written as: where $P_j:=(p_j,q_j)$ is a homogeneous polynomial of degree $j$ and $k+1$ is the \textit{order} of $f$ ($P_{k+1}\not\equiv 0$).
+Let $F$ be a holomorphic self-map of $\C^m$ that fixes the origin, is tangent to the identity, and is of order $k+1$.
+Near the origin, $F$ can be written as: where $P_j$ is a homogeneous polynomial of degree $j$ and $P_{k+1}\not\equiv O$.
+The following definitions extend our earlier definition of characteristic direction to polynomials besides $P_{k+1}$.